This wine exemplifies why Oakville is the premiere Napa Valley appellation for Cabernet.

 WINEMAKER JEFF AMES’ NOTEBOOK:

-Vineyard: Our TOR Oakville Cabernet Sauvignon hails from two incredible vineyards that we are blessed to work within the Oakville appellation – Double H Ranch (Harter) Vineyard, and Renteria 360 Vineyard.
+Vineyard: Our TOR Oakville Cabernet Sauvignon hails from two incredible vineyards that we are blessed to work with in the Oakville appellation – Double H Ranch (Harter) Vineyard, and Renteria 360 Vineyard.
 Double H Ranch Vineyard is a jewel on the western slopes of the Vaca Range.
 The iron-rich site gives 2023 Oakville its signature dark fruit and perfumed characteristics.
 The Renteria 360 Vineyard is in the northeastern part of Oakville and has a long history of producing excellent wines.